Joint extremes of inversions and descents of random permutations: Signed and even-signed permutation groups

-We now consider direct products of classical Weyl groups.
+At last, we consider direct products of classical Weyl groups.
 Let $W = \prod_{i=1}^l W_i$ be such a product, where each $W_i$ is one of $S_n, B_n$ or $D_n$, and $l$ is a fixed positive integer.
 By \cite[Lemma 2.2]{kahle2020counting}, we know that

 is a sum of independent random variables, implying $\Var(X_\inv^W) = \sum_{i=1}^l \Var(X_\inv^{W_i})$.
 Let $X_\inv^{W_i}$ be constructed from variables $Z_1^{(i)}, \ldots, Z_{n_i}^{(i)}$, where $n_i$ denotes the number of letters on which the group $W_i$ acts, and each $Z_j^{(i)}$ is $\GR(p_i)$ for some $p_i \in [0,1]$, and the entire collection of all $Z_j^{(i)}$ is independent.
 Setting $n := n_1 + \ldots + n_l$, the overall \Hajek\ projection $\hat{X}_\inv^W$ of $X_\inv^W$ is